 Open the Services editor window.

-Click the Add Service button to add a new service or open an existing service.
+Click the plus icon to add a new service or open an existing service in the service list.

 - From the Nodes Palette, drag and drop a Navigation node to the service designer.